mark-watson/Java-AI-Book/manuscript/kgn.md

 ~~~~~~~~

-The class **EntityRelationships** is used to find property relationships between two entity URIs.
-The RDF statement matching **FILTER** on line 15 prevents matching statements where the property contains the string "wiki" to avoid WikiData references.
+The class **EntityRelationships** in the next listing is used to find property relationships between two entity URIs.
+The RDF statement matching **FILTER** on line 15 prevents matching statements where the property contains the string "wiki" to avoid WikiData URI references.
 This class would need to be rewritten to handle, for example, the WikiData Knowledge Base instead of the DBPedia Knowledge Base.
 This class uses the **JenaApis** library developed in the chapter *Semantic Web*.
 The class **Sparql** that we will look at later wraps the use of the **JenaApis** library.

 {lang="java",linenos=on}
 ~~~~~~~~